awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/tutorial-lifecycle-hook-lambda.md

 # Tutorial: Configure a lifecycle hook that invokes a Lambda function<a name="tutorial-lifecycle-hook-lambda"></a>

-In this exercise, you create an EventBridge rule that includes a filter pattern that when matched, invokes an AWS Lambda function as the rule target\.
+In this exercise, you create an Amazon EventBridge rule that includes a filter pattern that when matched, invokes an AWS Lambda function as the rule target\.
 We provide the filter pattern and sample function code to use\.

 If everything is configured correctly, at the end of this tutorial, the Lambda function performs a custom action when instances launch\.
 The custom action simply logs the event in the CloudWatch Logs log stream associated with the Lambda function\.

 The Lambda function also performs a callback to let the lifecycle of the instance proceed if this action is successful, but lets the instance abandon the launch and terminate if the action fails\.

+For more information about using EventBridge, see [Use EventBridge to handle Auto Scaling events](automating-ec2-auto-scaling-with-eventbridge.md)\.

 **Topics**
 + [Prerequisites](#lambda-hello-world-tutorial-prerequisites)